BWeng20/ruFSM/README.md

 The module reader prints the SAX-events to "log::debug".\
 FSM methods, state transitions and output are traces via a trait "fsm::Tracer" with a default implementation that prints to "info".\
 The Tracer can be replaced by the client by settings the instance to some other implementation or configured to print only specific information.
+The Tracer itself has different flasg to control what is traces, see Enum Trace for details.

 The used log level of crate "log" can be controlled by environment variable "RUST_LOG", e.g. "RUST_LOG=debug".

+### Testing

+For testing your scxml you can use the main-function of the project.

+`rfsm MySM.scxml`

+The scxml will be parsed and the resulting FSM will be executed.
+The app prompts for events that are send via the external-event-queue.

+Enter 'help' to display some usage information.